David Mixner: Later life

+Despite his long history with Bill Clinton, Mixner would not support Hillary Clinton's 2008 presidential campaign, initially endorsing John Edwards before throwing his support to Barack Obama.
+Mixner stated that his endorsement of Edwards marked the first time he would oppose the Clintons in a political election.

 In October 2008, Prime Minister Gordon Brown and his wife Sarah Brown honored Mixner with a luncheon at 10 Downing Street.
 The luncheon in Mixner's honor represented the first time a British Prime Minister honored an LGBT activist in this manner.

 Mixner was featured in Ask Not, a 2008 documentary film about the "don't ask, don't tell" policy.

 In May 2009, Mixner used his blog to call for a March on Washington to protest the LGBT community's lack of equal rights.
 Cleve Jones, spurred by Mixner's call to march, led the organizational efforts for the National Equality March, scheduled for October 10–11, 2009.
-Mixner and Jones both will be featured speakers at a rally in front of the Capitol after the March.
+Mixner and Jones both would be featured speakers at a rally in front of the Capitol after the March.
 Over 200,000 people marched on Washington on October 11, 2009.

 Mixner was honored by the Point Foundation (LGBT), an organization that provides college scholarships to LGBT students, with its Legend Award at the foundation's 2009 Honors Gala in New York City.
 The award was presented to Mixner by Victoria Reggie Kennedy, the widow of Ted Kennedy.

 In 2011, the Theater at Dixon Place announced a one-man show starring Mixner, From the Front Porch.
 The show is a benefit for Dixon Place and the Ali Forney Center, an organization benefiting LGBT homeless youth.

 Mixner released a memoir of his time in Turkey Hollow, At Home with Myself: Stories from the Hills of Turkey Hollow, in September 2011.
 The memoir is published by Magnus Books.

-Dunes of Overeen
+Dunes of Overveen

-In February 2014, The Hollywood Reporter announced that Alan Cumming acquired the rights to Dunes of Overeen, a script written by Mixner and Rich Burns about the true story of gay Dutch artist Willem Arondeus and the anti-Nazi uprising of artists he led in Amsterdam during World War II.
+In February 2014, The Hollywood Reporter announced that Alan Cumming acquired the rights to Dunes of Overveen, a script written by Mixner and Rich Burns about the true story of gay Dutch artist Willem Arondeus and the anti-Nazi uprising of artists he led in Amsterdam during World War II.
 Cumming has indicated he would star in the project, which is seeking a director.

 The Mixner Trilogy

-Mixner created three performances piece that covered his life that has become known as the "Mixner Trilogy" in the Broadway Community.
-Among the performers who have appeared in these shows are Tony nominees Bobby Steggert and Rory O'Malley, Emily Swallow (The Mentalist), Chris Bolan (Mamma Mia!), Ryan Silverman (Mamma Mia! and Sideshow), Country Western Singer Chely Wright, Jazz Saxophone great Dave Koz, Will Reynolds (actor/writer), Broadway legend T. Oliver Reid, Megan Ostrahause (Mary Poppins) and others.
+Mixner created three performance pieces that covered his life that have become known as the "Mixner Trilogy" in the Broadway Community.
+Among the performers who have appeared in these shows are Tony nominees Bobby Steggert and Rory O'Malley, Emily Swallow (The Mentalist), Chris Bolan (Mamma Mia!), Ryan Silverman (Mamma Mia! and Sideshow), country and western Singer Chely Wright, jazz saxophone great Dave Koz, Will Reynolds (actor/writer), Broadway legend T. Oliver Reid, Megan Ostrahause (Mary Poppins), and others.